Evelynfeifei/Weather-Reporting-DataVisualization/README.md

 *Note: 5 day / 3 hours forecast API is free (and this is good!).
 OpenWeather charges for all the other APIs providing historical data.

 <h3>Software Environment & Design Method</h3>
-1.Use a MySQL database to store weather forecast data 2.Use the OpenWeather 5 day / 3 hour forecast APIs 3.OOD is used throughout the project development
+1.Use a MySQL database to store weather forecast data<br>
+2.Use the OpenWeather 5 day / 3 hour forecast APIs<br>
+3.OOD is used throughout the project development

 <h3>Structure</h3>